mschemmel/qpcR/README.md

 | `trep` | number of technical replicate |

-An example dataset can be found in the `inst/extdata` folder.
+Example datasets can be found in the `inst/extdata` folder.

 ## Output
 qpcR outputs a data frame with following columns: